luis-cj/data-science-forecasting-food-retailer/README.md

 This is a **Machine Learning project**, where the main goal is to develope a machine learning model able to run in batch mode, API or Web App for further model explotation in a real business scenario.
 It includes data cleaning process, exploratory data analysis, feature engineering, ML modeling and deployment code.

-All the project is carried out using Jupyter Notebooks (Python).
+All the project is carried out using Jupyter Notebooks and Python scripts.

 ## Context
 A large grocery chain wants to forecast the sales of 10 food products, sold in 2 of their stores.